karatelabs/karate/README.md

 * def someBigString = read('first.txt') + read('second.txt')
 ```

-> Tip: you can even use JS expressions to dynamically choose a file based on the environment: `* def someConfig = read('my-config-' + karate.env + '.json')`
+> Tip: you can even use JS expressions to dynamically choose a file based on some condition: `* def someConfig = read('my-config-' + someVariable + '.json')`

 And a very common need would be to use a file as the [`request`](#request) body: